chaoss/wg-evolution/README.md

 # CHAOSS Evolution Working Group
 Formerly known as the Growth Maturity and Decline Working Group.
+This repository is where new metrics are actively developed and prepared for release.
+Released metrics are available on the CHAOSS Website: https://chaoss.community/metrics/

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)